NicolayD/elixir-workshop/japanese_numbers/README.md

 where it is normally done in the Japanese language.

 For reference: https://en.wikipedia.org/wiki/Japanese_numerals
+It is sufficient to only transform the numbers in the tests, there is no need to be able to implement this for any number.

 For instance, `JapaneseNumbers.calculate(100000)` should return `"10 man"`, and `JapaneseNumbers.calculate(1005000)` should return "100 man 5 sen".